benhuson/wp-subtitle/readme.txt

 == Changelog =

+= 2.3.1 =
+* Security Update: Ensure subtitles are sanitized when saving.

 = 2.3 =
 * Prevent subtitle fields from displaying on post types for which support has not been added using add_post_type_support().
 Previously the fields were displayed but the subtitle would not be saved.
 * Escape subtitle admin field value - fixes issues with subtitles with quotes.